-In 2018 and beyond, every department needs to be engaged in digital developments and how the business may change when embracing new technologies.
+In 2018 and beyond, every department needs to be engaged in digital developments, how the business may change when embracing new technologies and what are the impacts of technology on the music industry.
 Accessibility and flexibility in roles will be our course for success.

 Some labels are already having these ‘big picture’ talks, by merging teams that would traditionally be looking at similar areas and often crossing over, like digital and marketing.
 The roles of sales teams are changing too as digital marketers own conversations with DSPs due to the creative tie-ins to their campaigns.
 Legal and finance teams are also more engaged in digital, from understanding data protection to making deals with new services and of course understanding how to track and distribute these new revenue streams.